-Market value and investment value may often differ.
+Market value and investment value may often differ, and it is important to understand the difference between them.
 This case presents a scenario where a market value appraisal, using the income approach, is done by an appraiser for a seller client.
 The potential buyer wants to determine the investment value to decide if they should pursue the investment opportunity.
-The property involved is a residential quadplex.
+The subject property is a residential quadplex located in a medium-sized university town.

-The task is to determine the market value of the quadplex using yield capitalization, direct capitalization and the gross rent multiplier techniques.
+The student will estimate the market value of the quadplex using the income approach and applying yield capitalization, direct capitalization and the gross rent multiplier techniques.
 The investment value of the same quadplex will then be determined based on the buyers' investment criteria and the market value and investment value will be compared and analyzed to determine if and how the potential buyer should proceed.